jiricodes/nss-cloud/docs/report.md

 ### 6.6 There is one administrator
 Nextcloud support multiple administrators, and further specified roles can be delegated to support customized administration topology. [\[NC-WP\]](#nc-wp)

-The underlying OS (Ubuntu 20.04) can be as well configured to support multiple users with various administrative privileges. **(Some Reference here)**
+The undelying OS (Ubuntu 20.04) can be as well configured to support multiple users with various administrative priviliedges. **(Some Reference here)**

 ### 6.7 Transport cost is zero
-- TBC (I think a. for our use case of local network we can more or less assume this, b. in Finland the internet access is almost free so zero *additional/solution specific* costs for our consumers?)
+- TBC (I think a. for our use case of local network we can more or less asume this, b. in Finland the internet access is almost free so zero cost for our consumers?)

 ### 6.8 Network is homogeneous
 The Nextcloud and our solution supports various communication protocols and APIs.